ellis-matthew4/XDL/README.md

 Emotion happy
 Emotion sad //The Emotion keyword is basically an enum in dictionary form.
 Characters["paul"]["happy"] will return 0, and Characters["paul"]["sad"] will return 1.

+BACKDROPS: //The Backdrops header declares the beginning of backdrop declarations

+Backdrop school = "School" //The constructor for a Backdrop object.
+Again, reference and the name of its controller Node
 ```

 Step 2: Write your scripts.
 Each section of dialogue should be its own script to minimize load time.
 There are five legal statements in SukiGD scripts so far:
 ```
+scene [Backdrop] //Swaps the current backdrop with the specified one.

 show [Character] [Emotion] at [Position] //Character, Emotion, and Position should all be constants declared in your constants file!

 show [Character] [Emotion] [Position] //A 3-character less verbose version of the previous statement, for the lazy